O&G ST1 Multi-Specialty Recruitment Assessment (MSRA Exam) and Essential Reading

 Do you have to pay for the exam?

-There is no charge for the exam, however there may be travel and/or accommodation costs for you, which will not be reimbursed.
+There is no charge for the exam, however you may incur travel and/or accommodation costs which will not be reimbursed.

 Which specialties have to sit the exam?

-This is useful to know as you can find revision buddies for this exam, even if they aren’t applying for O&G.
+This is useful to know as you can find revision buddies for this exam, even if you aren’t applying for Obs & Gynae ST1.

 What is the structure of the exam?